 L: A natural hairstylist with skills in the field of haircutting/barbering.
 A dreadlocktician.
 Also, scalp treatment, and disorder engineer.

 I transition damaged hair from its chemical state, back to its natural beginning.
 I also educate people on how to take good care of their hair.
 How not to alter it, and there are other options as far as heat damage is concerned.
-I also do weaves, braid, arch eyebrows, and hair coloring.
+I also do weaves, braids, arch eyebrows, and hair coloring.

 What’s the biggest misconception about you?